igorwaw/advent22/day10-15/README.md

 - calculate distance from the start point to every point, using the rules given (which means many points will be inaccessible)
 - then count how many points accessible points there are between the start point and the lowest rock.
 But I couldn't get right results.
 Rules of finding the next possible point need to be modified of course, I tried a few ways but I always got either too little or too much accessible points.
-I can now see that it would work for part 2 though.
-Pity, I even had a visualization:
+So, I did another version instead (see below).
+Later I thought it would work for part 2 though.
+And it does.
+I even have a visualization:

 ![screenshot](https://github.com/igorwaw/advent22/blob/main/img/day14.png)